What is MainWP

 MainWP is the only free, fully open source, and self-hosted solution for managing multiple WordPress sites.
 Whether you’re maintaining your or WordPress blogs for your clients, MainWP will bring you peace of mind.

 MainWP is actually set of 2 plugins:

 The MainWP Dashboard is a WordPress plugin.
 It utilizes a control dashboard for your managed sites.
-It should be installed on one of your WordPress sites which will be used for managing all other sites that will be connected to it.
-The Dashboard plugin allows you to connect and control completely independent WordPress sites even those on different hosts and servers.
+It should be installed on one of your WordPress sites, which will be used for managing all other sites that will be connected to it.
+The Dashboard plugin allows you to connect and control completely independent WordPress sites, even those on different hosts and servers.

-Word from the Author
+A word from the Author

 It is our belief that with WordPress management solutions that are hosted on the developers servers or are self-hosted but contain encrypted code that you can never truly be sure how that information is being used or even what information about your sites is being gathered.

-Since MainWP is hosted on your own WordPress install and not on our private server, you can be sure we do not track or keep any information about your Child sites and because MainWP is open source and not encrypted.
+Since MainWP is hosted on your WordPress install and not on our private server, you can be sure we do not track or keep any information about your Child sites and because MainWP is open source and not encrypted.
 You are free to audit the code for yourself at anytime via GitHub.